 motionball is a non-profit organization that builds awareness, raises funds for Special Olympics Canada, and organizes and operates four major social events throughout the year, including the Annual Toronto Gala, Marathon of Sport, and the Fall Classic Golf Tournament.
 Our associates take part in these events and get to know the Special Olympics athletes as they play alongside them.
 These events help enrich the lives of Canadians with intellectual disabilities through participation in sports, as the funds raised go towards the athlete, volunteer recruitment, and training.
 As a charity of choice for LoyaltyOne, they also receive cash, in-kind and AIR MILES donations.

-Our efforts last year translated into volunteering:
+Our efforts in 2016 translated into volunteering:

 Total non-working hours by associates

 Total hours during work hours

 Giving back to the communities that we live and work in has been a defining part of LoyaltyOne throughout our 20-plus year history.
 As we continue to grow across the globe, so do our initiatives.

 CommunityOne Week began as a means to provide associates with the opportunity to volunteer to enrich our local communities.
 Associates from across Canada, the US, UK, and Netherlands have the opportunity to volunteer in support of the social causes they are most passionate about.

 We're inspiring our associates and the business community

 In 2015, by purchasing green electricity and natural gas from Bullfrog Power at our Toronto, Calgary, and Mississauga offices, we were able to achieve a carbon dioxide (CO2) reduction of 873 tonnes.

 Reducing our harmful impact